Ghana Academy of Film and Television Arts

+The Ghana Academy of Film and Television Arts (GAFTA) was established to foster the growth and development of the film and television industry in Ghana.
+The academy serves as a hub for professionals and enthusiasts alike, providing training, advocacy, and a platform for networking.
+Its inception was driven by the need to formalize and support the burgeoning Ghanaian film industry, which has seen significant growth since the early 2000s.

-Origins of GAFTA
+Origins

 A group of filmmakers came together to form a film organization that would maintain a high standard of professional practice; preserve and protect intellectual interests of all filmmakers in Ghana; ensure order and discipline in film making and assist in setting up appropriate and necessary structures in the art and science of film, television, video production and new media.
 In 2001, The Ghana Academy of Film and Television Arts (GAFTA) was legally formed by some important film industry stakeholders who are considered the founding fathers of the Academy.
 They are Egbert Adjesu, Chris Tsui Hesse, Kwaw Ansah, Bill Marshall, King Ampaw, Ernest Abbeyquaye, Martin Loh, Setheli Ashong-Katai, Jim Fara Awindor, Ivan Annan, Ebenezer Aryee and Nana Adwoa Awindor.

+Role in promoting Ghanaian culture

+GAFTA has played a pivotal role in promoting Ghanaian culture through film and television.
+The academy encourages the production of content that reflects Ghanaian heritage, values, and traditions.
+This cultural representation is crucial in preserving the nation's identity in an increasingly globalized world.
+GAFTA's initiatives include film festivals and workshops that highlight Ghanaian storytelling and cultural narratives.

+Educational and training programs

+GAFTA offers a variety of educational and training programs aimed at building the skills of aspiring filmmakers and television producers.
+These programs range from short courses to more extensive diploma programs, covering topics such as scriptwriting, directing, cinematography, and post-production.
+The academy partners with local and international institutions to provide a comprehensive curriculum that meets global industry standards.

-Structure of GAFTA
+Structure

 The Governing Board

-It is the highest decision making body of the Academy.
+It is the highest decision-making body of the Academy.
 It also acts as the advisory and policy making body that is in charge of maintaining high ethical standards in the film making profession in the Academy.
 It comprises the presidents and vice presidents of the various guilds and associations under GAFTA.

 The Executive Council

-It is responsible for the day-to-day administration of the Academy; such as implementing the objectives of the Academy, securing the well being of the membership, establishing committees to assist in the implementation of the programmes and maintenance of an annual publication of a register of all members in good standing of the Academy.
+It is responsible for the day-to-day administration of the Academy; such as implementing the objectives of the Academy, securing the well being of the membership, establishing committees to assist in the implementation of the programs and maintenance of an annual publication of a register of all members in good standing of the Academy.
 The Executive Council reports to the Governing Board on matters concerning the Academy.
 The Executive Council consists of the following members and their deputies who are elected by the Electoral College of the Academy; The President, Vice President, General Secretary, Treasurer, Public Relations Officer, Organizing Secretary and International Relations Officer.